shujianbu/newshub/README.md

 > quotes <br/>
 > --  <br/>

-This is a project by Stanford... grant.
+This is a project sponsored by 'Magic Grant,' seek funding made possible by the Brown Institue for Media Innovation at Columbia and Stanford.
-The reason we started this project.. a system for tracking censorship in authoritarian regimes post-publication When a story is revised or deleted after publication ...
+We are establishing a system to track censorship and inappropriate journalistic practice post-publication, especially in authoritarian regimes.
+We started this project because we want to better inform the readers and involve them in monitoring online publications, to keep journalism accountable.
+When a story is revised or deleted after publication, our system will pick up the change and inform the readers.
+We will also produce monthly reports and visualizations to help our readers better understand these changes.
 The project has a special focus on Asia

 Read more: http://brown.stanford.edu/magic